Typically Offered: Spring semesters.

 Prerequisites and Other Registration Restrictions: Junior or Senior status; strong writing skills are necessary.

-Examinations: Weekly reading and writing assignments, online class participation, a mid-term paper and final project.
+Examinations: Weekly reading and writing assignments, online class participation, and a final paper.